 Wrongful Death: If you have endured the ultimate grief of losing someone close to you in an accident that was another party’s fault, a wrongful death claim may be your best legal option.
 Even though wrongful death may have occurred as a result of another type of accident, oftentimes, the laws surrounding the wrongful death claim are separate and distinct.

 Dog Attacks/Dog Bites: These cases can be highly sensitive since the victim and pet owner may know each other and victims are often children.
 However, in those situations, the claim is often covered by the dog owner’s homeowner’s insurance.

-Traumatic Brain Injury (TBI): These injuries occur due to blunt force trauma to the head, though a TBI may also be caused by a penetrating injury.
+Traumatic Brain Injury (TBI): These injuries often occur due to blunt force trauma to the head, though a TBI may also be caused by a penetrating injury.
 Car accidents, falls, an intentional violence are some of the most common causes of TBI.
-TBIs range in severity from a minor concussion that has few symptoms to a blow to the head that penetrates the skull and causes serious cognitive impairments.
+TBIs range in severity from a minor concussion that has few symptoms to permanent serious impairment.

 Trucking Accidents: An accident with an 18-wheeler often results in serious injuries due to the enormous weight and size of these vehicles.
 A negligent truck driver may be wholly or partly responsible for injuries caused by a truck accident.
-But, there are other possible responsible parties as well, including the truck driver may hold accountability, but the trucking company itself may as well.
+But, there are other possible responsible parties as well, including the truck driver’s employer and others who may have loaded or been responsible for maintaining the truck.

 Nursing Home Negligence: These types of cases encompass several areas of abuse towards the elderly including, but not limited to, physical abuse, financial exploitation, and staff neglect.

 Defective Pharmaceuticals, Medications, and Medical Devices: When we take a prescription drug or use a medical device like a pacemaker or artificial joint, we trust it is safe and will relieve our symptoms or guide us through illness.
-Sadly, some pharmaceutical corporations and medical device manufactures rush their products to the marketplace to make money before adequately ensuring user safety.
+Sadly, some pharmaceutical corporations and medical device manufacturers rush their products to the marketplace to make money before adequately ensuring user safety.
 When that happens, you may be entitled to compensation.
 In fact, this type of claim is often the subject of a class action or consolidated multi-district litigation due to the large number of people who may be affected.

-Time Limit to File a Personal Injury Claim
+Time Limit to File an Ohio Personal Injury Claim